PaulioRandall/p21/README.md

 import p23 from 'p23'

 p23({
   // Custom prefix for nodes.
+  // You could use "@" to parse "//@name: value" for example.
-  prefix: "p23",
+  prefix: "p23.",

   // See https://github.com/isaacs/node-glob.
   // For SvelteKit packaged libraries you would use